Perp-Neg/Perp-Neg-stablediffusion/README.md

 # PerpNeg-StableDiffusion

- Repo for using Perp-Neg sampling with Stable Diffusion model
+This is the repository for using Perp-Neg sampling with Stable Diffusion model, as presented in [Re-imagine the Negative Prompt Algorithm: Transform 2D Diffusion into 3D, alleviate Janus problem and Beyond.](https://Perp-Neg.github.io).

 ## Running code